 People sometimes wonder why it's called Lima Road, also known as Indiana State Route 3?
 Looking at a map it shows Lima Road goes north from Fort Wayne through Kendallville to Howe, Indiana.
 Shortly after 1834 the town was settled in an area known as Mongoquinong by the Potawatomi Indians a name given to the prairie in northeastern Indiana.
 Sometime after 1834 it became know as Lima, an 1876 atlas map shows the name as Lima, and sometime before 1884 was renamed for John B. Howe a local banker.
 So Lima Road north out of Fort Wayne used to go to Lima, now it goes to Howe, Indiana.

 Lincoln was shot April 14, 1865 by John Wilkes Booth at Ford's Theatre in Washington, D.C., and died the next day.
 Andrew Johnson becomes 17th president of the U.S. after Lincoln's assassination.
-Thousands of Lincoln photos, documents and books are online in the Lincoln Collection at the Allen County Public Library, Friends of Lincoln Collection and highlighted in Fort Wayne collection preserves impressions of Lincoln for the ages by Bob Caylor published April 15, 2015 and stories, videos, photos and more to remember the day Abraham Lincoln was assassinated in Abraham Lincoln: 1809-1865 also published in The News-Sentinel newspaper.
+Thousands of Lincoln photos, documents and books are online in the Lincoln Collection at the Allen County Public Library which also has speaker presentation videos archived as Lincoln Programs at the Allen County Public Library on Archive.org.
+The Friends of Lincoln Collection and highlighted in Fort Wayne collection preserves impressions of Lincoln for the ages by Bob Caylor published April 15, 2015 and stories, videos, photos and more to remember the day Abraham Lincoln was assassinated in Abraham Lincoln: 1809-1865 also published in The News-Sentinel newspaper.
 There are over 3,500 Lincoln Financial Foundation Collection items on Internet Archive.
 See a short video on A Touch of Class by Eric Olson, 21Country Featured Reporter published July 19, 2018 on WPTA21 ABC TV station.

 Back to top